-You may be a business professional, entrepreneur, an investor, or you may be representing a university, organization or a company that employs foreign nationals; information on Employment Based Visas is a must for you to have.
-These visas are divided into many categories and require a fair knowledge about the visa category that you will go to apply for.
+You may be a business professional, entrepreneur, an investor, or you may be representing a university, organization, or a company that employs foreign nationals; information on Employment-Based Visas is a must for you to have.
+These visas are divided into many categories and require fair knowledge about the visa category that you will go to apply for.
 These categories are as follows –

 - Priority Workers